gabrieljumanne/gabrieljumanne/README.md

 ### Hi there 👋 I AM CASTOROSA II
 ### I AM FOUNDER OF NEVICS AVIATION COMMUNITY

-## FULL-STACK DEVELOPER & DATA SCIENTIST
+## DATA SCIENTIST && MACHINE LEARNING
 -I am full-stack developer with enough expert in react framework and django frame work for backend development .

 - 🔭 I’m currently working on personal website project known as the Nevics aviation community which is my first step towards using my technical skill towards solving aviation problems such as :